sagardeveloper/framework7-movieDB/README.md

 - Go to "https://www.themoviedb.org/"
 - Sign-up if you don't have account
 - Go to your profile setting
-- Click on the api from left panel and create your secret api key
+- Click on the API from left panel and create your secret API key

 ## Usage